Conditions Reference

 If [Not] UserProcessRunning <ProcessName> Then

 Tests if the specified process is running for the current user.
-Processes running under other accounts are ignored, which is useful for terminal services user scripts.
+Processes running under other accounts are ignored, which is useful for Remote Desktop Services user scripts.

 Example: If UserProcessRunning Acme.Exe Then KillProcess Acme.Exe